eshmanin/SPACAL/README.md

                                                                     depositedEnergyFibresCenter
                                                                     depositedEnergyFibresCorners
 For new prototypes this branches containt:
-                                            depositedEnergyFibresCross = Energy in Bottom side
-                                            depositedEnergyFibresCenter = Energy in Up side
-                                            depositedEnergyFibresCorners = Energy in Accessory side
+                                            depositedEnergyFibresCross = Energy in Bottom side      (Yellow in visualization) depositedEnergyFibresCenter = Energy in Up side         (Red one) depositedEnergyFibresCorners = Energy in Accessory side (Green one)